In-depth guide

 24 min read

-Distribution is the single biggest cost line after labour in most independent hotels.
-Get it right and you keep 15-25% more of every reservation; get it wrong and you bleed commission while training guests to book on OTAs.
-This guide covers the full distribution stack — channel mix, OTA economics, direct booking growth, rate parity, metasearch, technology — and ends with a 90-day plan to rebalance and recover lost margin.
+Distribution is one of the biggest controllable cost lines after labour in many independent hotels.
+Get it right and more booking value stays with the property; get it wrong and commission leakage trains guests to book on OTAs.
+This guide covers the full distribution stack — channel mix, OTA economics, direct booking growth, rate parity, metasearch, technology — and ends with a 90-day plan to measure and rebalance margin.

 1. The fundamentals: channel mix and economics